John Hostettler: 1994 election

 Prior to the early 1990s, Hostettler had little interest in politics; his only political activity had been primary and general election voting.

-However, in January 1994 Hostettler announced that he would run against Democrat Frank McCloskey, a six-term incumbent, in the November election, who Hostettler claimed was among the House's biggest-spending liberals.
-Hostettler also claimed McCloskey was too loyal to President Bill Clinton; frequently referring to McCloskey as "Frank McClinton."
+However, in January 1994, he announced that he would run against Democrat Frank McCloskey, a six-term incumbent, in the November election.
+Hostettler claimed his opponent was among the House's biggest-spending liberals.
+Hostettler also claimed McCloskey was too loyal to President Bill Clinton; he frequently referred to McCloskey as "Frank McClinton."

 Hostettler was also inspired to enter politics after watching a television program by Dr. D. James Kennedy of Coral Ridge Ministries, interviewing Rev. Peter Marshall (son of the late Senate Chaplain Rev. Dr. Peter Marshall), whereby Rev. Marshall, historian and author, recounted a Christian Heritage of the United States of America.

 Hostettler won 52%–48%, becoming the sixth challenger to oust an incumbent in the 8th since 1966.
 In part due to its volatile nature, the district had long been called "the Bloody Eighth."